RexRowan/RexRowan/README.md

 ### 🌀 Things Keeping Me Up At 3 AM

 I am perpetually bothered by the fact that I might be splitting the entire universe into parallel timelines every time I measure my qubits.
-Did I just spawn a clone in another world who finally got this code to compile on the first try?
+Did I just spawn a clone in another branch who finally resolved their git merge conflicts and got this code to compile on the first try?

-Or worse... what if the system admin running this simulation is just lazy?
-Maybe quantum superposition is just an unrendered state to save GPU memory, and "wavefunction collapse" is just the engine loading assets right as I look at them.
-I’ll never know if I’m an actual quantum observer or just a NPC consuming too many compute credits.
+Or worse... what if the system admin running our simulation is just severely under-resourced?
+Maybe quantum superposition is just lazy evaluation to save GPU memory, and "wavefunction collapse" is just the render engine frantically loading assets right as I look at them.
+Honestly, I’ll never know if I’m a real observer or just an under-optimized NPC leaking memory in someone’s unhandled runtime exception.

-In a desperate attempt to resolve my quantum/simulation existential crisis (or at least quantify it), I built a whole project around it: Check out my little [ledger](https://github.com/RexRowan/quantum-interpretation-ledger/blob/main/RESULTS.md) and [demo](https://spectacular-starship-358260.netlify.app/) to see if we're living in a Many-Worlds simulation, or if the main server's collapse function is just playing tricks on us.
+In a desperate attempt to resolve my quantum/simulation existential crisis—or at least profile the CPU bottleneck—I built a whole project around it: Check out my little [ledger](https://github.com/RexRowan/quantum-interpretation-ledger/blob/main/RESULTS.md) and [demo](https://spectacular-starship-358260.netlify.app/) to see if we're executing in a Many-Worlds multithreaded simulation, or if the server’s garbage collector is just playing tricks on our localized memory.
 ---

 ### 📡 Starlight Communications